 This post may contain affiliate links.
 Please read my disclosure policy for more details.

 Leftover pumpkin?
 This hearty pumpkin frittata with feta makes an easy meal loaded with flavor and nutrients.
-Absolutely perfect for brunch, dinner, or meal prep!
+Absolutely perfect for brunch!

 Plus, it’s baked in the oven, no stovetop involved, which means: no frying, no mess, and minimum washing up.

 I love frittata, it’s been a staple in my family since I was a child: it’s cheap and easy, yet good and satisfying.
 So long as you have a carton of eggs and some veggies, you can throw a frittata together in no time and you can call it dinner.